Honors Seminars | Characteristics of an Honors Course | Faculty Fellows Program | Application Process

 Since its founding, the Honors College has sponsored courses for Honors students taught by faculty across the campus.
 Whether they are “H-sections” (enhanced versions of existing courses) or stand-alone Honors seminars, these courses give Honors students the opportunity to work closely with professors.

 Honors seminars are an essential part of a challenging Honors curriculum: they give students a small-class setting in which to work closely with faculty members on current research problems, and introduce them to the rewards of work in different disciplines.
 In turn, Honors seminars provide faculty with the chance to explore new topics and to experiment with innovative teaching methods.
 All Honors seminars emphasize the development of critical thinking skills and should be designed to encourage students from different majors to participate fully.
-UMBC faculty can apply to teach Honors seminars by submitting an Honors College Faculty Fellows Application.
+UMBC faculty can apply to teach Honors seminars by submitting the 2014-16 Honors College Fellows Application.

 Characteristics of an Honors Course

 • Analysis and Exposition: Honors courses develop the faculties of analysis and exposition—the ability to think and reason, and the ability to express the results of that thinking and reasoning.

 • Collaborative Teaching and Learning: Honors course instructors, sensitive to the distinction between teaching and learning, employ a collaborative pedagogy rather than the “empty vessel” approach to the classroom.

 • Smaller Classes: Honors seminars are limited to no more than 25 students.